remiblancher/post-quantum-pki-lab/README.md

 ## About

-An **educational resource** to help teams understand PQC migration through hands-on practice.
+An **educational resource** to help teams understand PKI and post-quantum migration through hands-on practice.

 ## License